ldi-github/shirates-core/doc/markdown/basic/parameter/automatic_device_detection.md

 ![Device Manager](../_images/device-manager-virtual.png)

-You can specify AVD name and OS version as profile name.
+You can specify _AVD name_ as profile name.

 - `Pixel 3a(Android 12)`
 - `Pixel 3a(Android 12)-01`